-Any person or group may use campus outdoor areas of campus for expressive activities as discussed in this regulation that does not materially and substantially disrupt University’s academic mission, its administrative functioning or infringe upon the rights of other individuals to engage in expressive activities.
+Any person or group may use outdoor areas of campus for Expressive Activities that do not materially and substantially disrupt University’s Normal Operation, or infringe upon the rights of others to engage in Expressive Activities.
 Use of amplified or enhanced sound, including bullhorns, is an example of activity that may result in such material and substantial disruption.
 As a result, use of amplified or enhanced sound in spontaneous and impromptu events is not permitted.
-However, if a person or group desires to use amplified sound at a scheduled expressive event, they must complete an Event Approval Form and provide it to the Director of the Student Union The Event Approval Form must be submitted at minimum of seven (7) days prior to the planned event indicating the date, time and location of where they desire to use amplified or enhanced sound.
-If it is determined that the desired location for the proposed event will result in material or substantial disruption, the person, or Event organizer acting on behalf of a group, submitting the Event Approval Form will be informed whether the event can proceed without the use of amplified sound, or alternative locations on campus or at alternative times the event can proceed using amplified sound.
+However, if a person or group desires to use amplified sound at a scheduled expressive event, they must complete an Event Approval Form and provide it to the Director of the Student Union by the reservation request deadline published on the Student Union website.
+If it is determined that the desired location for the proposed event will result in material and substantial disruption, the person, or event organizer acting on behalf of a group will be informed whether the event can proceed without the use of amplified sound, or alternative locations on campus or at alternative times the event can proceed using amplified sound.

+Even where use of amplified sound is pre-approved, the University reserves the right to reconsider the approval on its use after consideration of the actual impact of amplified sounds on the Normal Operations of the University at the date, time, and location of the event.
+Restrictions may include, but are not limited to, revoking an amplified sound approval and/or working with the event organizer to find a different location on campus for use of amplified or seeking an alternative date and/or time for use of amplified sound.
+Any restrictions on the use of amplified sound after such has been previously approved shall be clearly communicated to the event organizer by a University official and made in accordance with Time, Place, and Manner principles.

-Large groups, more than fifty (50) people, who desire to schedule an event to engage in expressive activities has the potential of causing material or substantial disruption because of the potential for increased noise levels. the group, or its representative, should complete the Event Approval Form and submit it to the Director of the Student Union.
-The Event organizer will be informed whether the event can proceed at the date and time desired or whether alternative locations on campus or alternative times for the event are necessary.
+Large groups, i.e., more than fifty (50) people, engaging in Expressive Activities has the potential of causing material and substantial disruption to the Normal Operation of the University due to increased safety and security risks, increased need for University administrative and University police resources, and the potential for increased noise levels.
+Therefore, the group, or its representative, must complete the Event Approval Form by the reservation request deadline published on the Student Union website land submit it to the Director of the Student Union, indicating the date, time, location, and anticipated number of people who will attend the event.
+The Event organizer will be informed whether the event can proceed at the date, time, and location desired or whether alternative dates, times, and/or locations on campus for the event are necessary.

-D. Interfering with the Rights of Others to Engage in Expressive Activities.
+E. Interfering with the Rights of Others to Engage in Expressive Activities.